eddiesigner/sketch-dark-mode/README.md

 ## Features

 * 🌗 Create a dark mode version of any document with ease
+* 🖼 Create a dark mode version of selected artboards
 * 💾 Save your dark mode color presets for every document
 * 💻 The color presets are saved across your computers
 * ⚡️ Crazy fast